 While there are hemming tools for brake forming, they simply don’t provide the consistency of roll forming.

-Anything that is hollow or even close to hollow is best created through roll forming.
+Anything that is hollow or even close to hollow is best created as a roll formed part.

 Tubing and architectural mouldings can be roll formed, and then seam welded if necessary, to create a smooth, seamless exterior.
 As a shape gets closer to true hollowness (like the nearly enclosed circle of the power button icon on your computer), the more sensible it is to use roll forming.
-A more open “U” or “C” shape, however, has enough room inside for brake forming machines to do their thing.
+A more open “U” or “C” shape, however, has enough room inside for brake forming machines to produce quality parts.

 An additional cost advantage is that welding can also happen in-line, cutting down on run time.